phenogit/phenogit.github.io/kit-korner-notes.markdown

         !: 12-14

         X: Lead-directing, even vs. a weak notrump

+    （1N)-??

+        X : 4 card major and a longer minor
+        2C: Majors
+        2D: 1 major
+        2H: 5 card suit and a minor
+        2S: 5 card suit and a minor
+        2N: Both minors

     2D-(X!)-??
         !: Either a takeout double of spades or some strong hand